The easiest way to create a table seating plan

 Make sure the tables are placed so that serving staff have easy access.
 Don't place a table blocking a door, especially a fire escape.
 If you have a large venue for the number of guests you may want to put all the tables in one corner to avoid the venue feeling empty.

-A good number of seats for a circular table is ten.
-If you have more than this not all the guests on a table will be able to see/speak to each other.
-If you have less than this you may have problems fitting all the tables into the venue.
+A good number of seats for a circular table is 8 to 10.
+If you have more than 10, not all the guests on a table will be able to see/speak to each other.
+If you have less than 8, you may have problems fitting all the tables into the venue.
 The figures below give you a rough idea of the number of guests you can fit on a circular table:

 Recommended circular table seating capacities

 (based on 1.9 ft and 1.6 ft circumference per guest for ideal and maximum respectively, guests in wheelchairs may need additional space)

 See how to create a table layout in PerfectTablePlan: